 Scottie’s Revenge

-To answer these questions, I would say a lot of Scottie’s rage seems to come from the fact that Gavin had Judy too, that they were in cahoots and he (Scottie) was the stooge.
-This is somewhat hypocritical since for all Scottie knew he had done the same to Gavin by kissing and declaring love for his wife, Madeleine.
+To answer these questions, I would say a lot of Scottie’s rage seems to come from the fact that Gavin had Judy too, that they were in cahoots and he was the stooge.
+This is somewhat hypocritical since for all Scottie knew he was doing the same thing to Gavin by kissing and declaring love for his (Gavin’s) wife, Madeleine.
 Scottie’s reaction to Judy’s true identity is not logical or moral because it wasn’t supposed to be.
 All he can think about is his damaged sense of manhood: that he was tricked by a woman, that he was played for a fool when he meant to be (and—while he doubts it now—succeeded in) sweeping Madeleine off her feet.
 It’s a blow to his ego.
+On some level Scottie must be wondering: if Judy actually loved him how could she put him through so much pain?
+How could she run off with Gavin over him?

-On some level Scottie must be wondering, if Judy actually loved him, how could she put him through so much pain?
-How she could run off with Gavin over him?
-This happens all the time, where we judge ourselves by our best intentions and others by their actions.
-If Scottie’s overwhelming infatuation with Madeleine was born out of saving her and solving the mystery of her dream, in a sense it’s only natural that the death of this perception would then cause his feelings to shift to equally impassioned retribution.
-It’s the same psychology of every man who’s been bitterly rejected or cheated on and thereafter violently lashed out at the object of their longing.
-(And this violence from spurned, jealous or inappropriately lustful men is in turn every woman’s greatest fear.)
+This happens all the time, where we judge ourselves by our best intentions and others by the worst interpretation of their actions.
+If Scottie’s overwhelming infatuation with Madeleine was born out of playing the hero and solving the mystery of her dream, in a sense it’s only natural that the death of this perception would then cause his feelings to shift to equally impassioned retribution.
+It’s the same psychology of every man who’s been bitterly rejected or cheated on and thereafter violently lashed out at the object of their desire.
+(And this violence from spurned, jealous or inappropriately lustful men is, in turn, every woman’s greatest fear.)

 Scottie’s Fate

-I like to believe that Scottie eventually became a figure in another of those “many such stories” that Pop Leibel and similar men will tell for years to come, ”the small stuff, people you’ve never heard of.”
-And, like with Carlotta’s male abuser in the original tale, no one will even remember Scottie’s name as they relays this tragic and bizarre urban legend.
+Scottie’s first words on screen are an expression of pain, which will be his default state throughout the film.
+His final words are a rejection of Judy’s plea for love, finally acknowledging he can never bring back Madeleine or those feelings.
+I like to believe that Scottie eventually became a figure in another of those “many such stories” that Pop Leibel will tell for years to come: ”the small stuff, people you’ve never heard of.”
+And, like with Carlotta’s male abuser in the original tale, no one will even remember his name as they relays this tragic and bizarre urban legend.
 That will be the sad legacy of John Ferguson.

 Basically Scottie starts out as a seemingly decent man who is revealed in increasingly clear ways to be using the women his life instead of truly loving any of them.
 Midge is convenient friend who Scottie doesn’t really know, Madeleine becomes an object of romance and fulfillment for himself and a transformed Judy an attempt to recapture that.
 His efforts to recreate Madeleine in Judy betray his motives as true love offers freedom and works for the best for the other.